the-haive/search-client/GETTING_STARTED.md

 The authentication system, when enabled will attempt to fetch the authentication-token as soon as it is setup (trying to prefetch it to have it ready asap in case a search is made).

 The authentication system decodes the jwt-token when received and checks for when the token expires.
 It then sets up a timeout to fetch a new token in ample time before the current one expires.
-The overlap for this is defined in its trigger: ` authentication: { trigger: { expiryOverlap: 60 }}`.
+The overlap for this is defined in its triggers: ` authentication: { triggers: { expiryOverlap: 60 }}`.
 The default is 60 seconds, which means that the client will try to get a new JWT 60 seconds before the old one expires.

 ## Documentation / Intellisense / Types